Library terms and phrases

 Extra supporting material such as statistics survey results.
 Sometimes found at the end of a book, journal article or assignment.
 Made separate so that it does not disrupt the main body of the work.

-A password system which allows access to resources to which students are entitled to access ( usually databases ).
+A password system which allows access to resources to which students are entitled to access (usually databases).
 Used by NHS trusts.
+The University uses an alternative system, UK Access Management Federation.

 Bibliographic details / bibliographic citation